 The majority of companies depend wearily on customer satisfaction.
-To satisfying, customers with products company must listen to and respond to their needs and requests.
+To satisfy, customers with products, the company must listen to and respond to their needs and requests.

 At the same time, the product team can easily manage their complaints and respond positively.
 Creating a customer feedback loop can help companies deliver better products and experiences.
 Knowing what customers expect will give the company an advantage over its competitors.

 Consider creating a robust customer feedback loop for product team service.
 Even if the product is correct, it is tough to change the customer once it disgusts them.